GlobalAICommunity/Workshop-Conversational-AI/workshop-task.md

 ### You could use the APIs to create intents as defined in the [Documentation](https://westeurope.dev.cognitive.microsoft.com/docs/services/luis-programmatic-apis-v3-0-preview/operations/5890b47c39e2bb052c5b9c2f)

 ### Make sure to check the utterances, these are cowd sourced and you need to treat them in this regard.
-The process of
+The process of Machine Teaching also entails more consideration for the utterances through the teacher (you) as they come to be added to the model

 # Create entity extractors
 Entities extraction performs sequence tagging estimation.
 Given a collection of tagged word sequences, you would like to estimate the tags of a new utterance.
 User Entities are items or elements the user is taking action about.